xpufx/reddit-comments-overkill/README.md

 // Date filtering - preserve recent comments const DAYS_TO_PRESERVE = 10;        // Keep comments from last 10 days (set to 0 to delete all comments regardless of age)

+// Dot preservation - preserve comments ending with dot (.) on their own line let preserveDotComments = true; // Set to false to disable preserving comments ending with a dot on their own line
+// Dry-run mode - log actions without actually deleting let dryRun = false; // Set to true to enable dry-run mode
 ```

 ## Troubleshooting